Project60/org.project60.banking/README.md

 Documentation
 =============

-You can find the (preliminary) documentation in the [Project Wiki](https://github.com/Project60/CiviBanking/wiki)
+You can find the (preliminary) documentation in the [Project Wiki](https://github.com/Project60/CiviBanking/wiki).
+If you just want to get an idea of what this is about, we recommend watching the [**session on CiviBanking at CiviCon Amsterdam 2015**](https://vimeo.com/143368850).

 Development Installation